DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_09_Implementing_RDS_in_Windows_Server.md

 4. In the **Shutdown Options** box, select **Shutdown**, and then select **OK**.
 5. Wait while Sysprep completes and shuts down the VM.

-After completing this exercise, you will have prepared a Hyper-V VM to be a virtual desktop template.<!-- Don't these go under the Exercise headings?
-You  might check your template to see whether we're still using these types of sentences. -->
+After completing this exercise, you will have prepared a Hyper-V VM to be a virtual desktop template.